-4.1.5 Failure to take the Maximum and Minimum Energy Amounts and Associated Charges
+4.1.5 Failure to Take the Maximum and Minimum Energy Amounts and Associated Charges

 BPA shall compensate «Customer Name» if BPA inadvertently requests and receives more than the maximum hourly energy in accordance with section 4.1.3 above or requires less than the minimum hourly energy in accordance with section 4.1.4 above.
 BPA shall calculate credits pursuant to the applicable Power Rate Schedules and GRSPs and reflect such credits on «Customer Name»’s monthly bill.